Ethical Guidelines for SEG Publications

 All SEG staff members involved in Society publications should act in full support of and in concert with ethical guidelines for SEG authors, editors, and reviewers.
 This includes acting with similar levels of discretion, fairness, speed, objectivity, and absence of conflict of interest expected of authors, editors, and reviewers.
 The Executive Director is responsible for ensuring that the staff follows these guidelines.

-In cases in which authors, editors, or reviewers are deemed to have acted in a manner grossly and knowingly in conflict with these guidelines, the SEG Editor may take punitive action up to suspension of the individual’s SEG publication privileges for up to three years.
-SEG editorial committees and boards may make requests of the Editor for punitive action, as may any individual who thinks such actions might be warranted.
-Suspensions levied by the Editor may be appealed by the accused to the Publications Policy Committee.
-Publications Policy Committee decisions may be appealed to the Executive Committee by either the Editor or the individual whose actions are under review.
+In cases in which authors, editors, or reviewers are deemed to have acted in a manner grossly and knowingly in conflict with these guidelines, the Vice President, Publications may take punitive action up to suspension of the individual’s SEG publication privileges for up to three years.
+SEG editorial committees and boards may make requests of the Vice President, Publications for punitive action, as may any individual who thinks such actions might be warranted.
+Suspensions levied by the Vice President, Publications may be appealed by the accused to the Publications Policy Committee.
+Publications Policy Committee decisions may be appealed to the SEG Board of Directors by either the Vice President, Publications or the individual whose actions are under review.
 The President may elect to have a publications ethics case reviewed and adjudicated according to the process specified in the SEG Bylaws for alleged Code of Ethics violations.
 All such matters should be handled in confidence.

 Approved by EC, August 2010